Parai: Construct and variations

-It consists of a shallow circular ring made of wood of diameter 16–22 inch, made from a strong tree such as jack fruit.
+It consists of a shallow circular ring made of wood of diameter 16–22 inch, made from hardwood such as from the jack fruit tree.
 It is open on one side and covered on the other by an animal hide stretched over a wooden or metal ring, tightened to the wooden frame.
 Earlier, hemp or jute was used to tie the skin to the ends but nowadays leather straps and ropes are used with glues and nails.
 Two wooden sticks are used for beating the drum.
 One of the sticks is longer and made of bamboo, called as Sundu Kuchi and another is a short, thick stick of any wood, called as Adi Kucchi.
 The parai can be of various sizes and weights, often customized to the player and it may weigh from 1-5 kg with an average of around 3 kg.
 The instrument is called by various other names including murasu, kudamula and panchamukha vadhyam.

 Thappu was a similar percussion instrument with a smaller sized drum, used originally used by the tribal people for chasing away wild animals.
 Thappu was also traditionally used along with Puliyattam, a traditional dance form in which men wearing a tiger masks dance to the drum beats.
 Thappu was made from a water buffalo hide stretched over a wooden frame.
 There are two sticks similar to parai with one long, slender stick made of a specific type of bamboo (kalmungil) and another short, stubby stick made of purasu wood.
 Parai was a drum that dates back to Sangam period and was in use for much longer.
 In the later middle ages, the parai was also came to be known as Thappu and the words were started to be used interchangeably.

 There are also variations across regions and depending on usage.
 There is a larger version called Periya Parai or Perum Parai (Periya or Perum meaning "large" in Tamil), which is a fat, stockier double-sided drum, similar to a Dhol or Dholak.
 This is a larger drum made of hollowed wood, about 30–40 inch in length with a diameter of 10–20 inch with a stretched goat skin used to close the sides.
 Two sticks made of peepul tree or bamboo are used to beat the drum.
 A variation of the equipment called Kinai Parai, essentially a larger drum hung from tree tops that would be played to announce an incoming battle or war.
 The parai used in Sri Lanka is a double-sided drum compared to a skinnier one-sided drum used in Tamil Nadu.
 The Parai similar to the one used in Tamil Nadu is known by the name of Thappu in Sri Lanka.
 Based on usage, Ariparai (Ari meaning bird in Tamil) was used to alert the birds nesting in the fields to fly to safety before harvesting.
 Meenkotparai (Meen meaning fish in Tamil) was a variant used by the coastal people for selling their catch.